-- ▶ What are our goals?
+- What are our goals?

-- ► How fast do we want to scale?
+- ▶ How fast do we want to scale?

 - What is our risk tolerance?

 When creating a marketing plan, you need to set measurable goals that the department can track and adjust.
-You can test a local market by focusing on a unique vocation or two, using a trade network to supply work trucks outside of your selection.
+You can test a local market by focusing on a unique vocation or two, using a trade network to supply commercial vehicles outside of your selection.
 With this specialization, your marketing can be much more targeted.
 The strategy is not only to build a new business, but tell customers that your dealership is unique.

 You should review the outlets currently used to advertise similar businesses and leverage them to educate your local small businesses market.
-By using both traditional and digital media, you can reach truck buyers in a variety of ways, including: memberships in local associations, attending local and regional trade shows, direct mail, email marketing campaigns, Google AdWords, social media, prospecting, sponsorships, and third-party online classified sites.
+By using both traditional and digital media, you can reach commercial vehicle buyers in a variety of ways, including: memberships in local associations, attending local and regional trade shows, direct mail, email marketing campaigns, Google AdWords, social media, prospecting, sponsorships, and third-party online classified sites; and now, even a national marketplace is available (Comvoy.com).
 Whatever the outlet, the objective is to target businesses and direct customers to your commercial inventory online or on the lot.

 Dealers in the past have been challenged by limited data on commercial buyers, leaving them to use the "how we've always done it" or "shoot from the hip" technique of projecting sales.
 But now there are some new tools to help you get a better picture of your business.
 These tools aggregate buyer interest, trends and benchmarks.
-They can give you a better idea of what your customers are looking for, which trucks are getting the most or least views, and how to increase the traffic coming from your site to your dealership.
+They can give you a better idea of what your customers are looking for, which vehicles are getting the most or least views, and how to increase the traffic coming from your site to your dealership.